 Rules for Backgammon

-Rules for the card game Backgammon: Classic strategy game with cards: move all your pieces around the board and bear them off first!
+Rules for the card game Backgammon: A card version of the classic board game.
+Move your cards around the board and bear them off first.

 About the Game

-Backgammon with cards is an ingenious card version of the classic board game that has been played for over 5000 years.
-This variant lets you play Backgammon anywhere without having to carry a large board and pieces.
-The game combines strategy and luck in an exciting way, and is suitable for 2 players aged 6 and up.
-A game typically takes 20-30 minutes.
+Backgammon with cards is a card-based version of the classic board game that has been played for over 5,000 years.
+This variant lets you play Backgammon anywhere without a large board and pieces.
+The game combines strategy and luck and is suitable for 2 players aged 6 and up.
+A game typically takes 20–30 minutes.

 Setting Up the Board